 The standard NUC will not support DDR4 speeds higher than 2133MHz, but the Skull Canyon NUC will.
 If that's the NUC you're going with, pick up Corsair's Vengeance 2x8GB DDR4-2666 kit!

 To make the most of this tiny system, you want to run it off of a speedy PCIe-based SSD.
 So we trade off a bit of capacity here to get a really fast drive in your system.
-The MyDigitalSSD BPX features a fast Phison controller and high-quality MLC NAND for consistent long-term performance.
+This model uses the ultra-fast PCIe interface and NVMe protocol to eliminate bottlenecks, and employs high-quality MLC NAND for consistent long-term performance.